SeaBa55/msu_bc_homework_2/README.md

 portfolio_sa_v2.4 - Copied all the changes made to improve the nav bar, footer, and page layout in index.html and moved them to portfolio.html, and contact.html as template to start working off.
 Other than the relative link paths, and header text, the three pages are the same.

+portfolio_sa_v2.5 - Added class="float-md-left" to float left on viewports sized MD (medium) or wider as configred at the moment (index.html lines 92, 96); Added class="TextWrap" to index.html (index.html line 94), and .TextWrap selector with image centering properties for mobile (style.css lines 23-28).

 to-do:
-center nav bar enements and resize for mobile; set mobile break point (lg,md,sm).
-Add content to portfolio.html & contact.html.
+Add personal content to index.html, portfolio.html & contact.html.
+Add structure to portfolio.html & contact.html.

 - - -